 Sometimes, however, authors choose to go a different route.
 They will make known to the audience how their story ends before they even begin telling it.
-Sometimes they'll do so with an explicit statement (such as in a Spoiler Opening), sometimes by writing a prequel that ends right where the original work begins.
-Whatever the case may be, the author has given himself quite a task.
-He must find some way to establish tension and doubt when everyone knows how the story is going to end.
+Sometimes they'll do so with an explicit statement (such as in a Spoiler Opening or How We Got Here), sometimes by writing a prequel that ends right where the original work begins.
+Whatever the case may be, the author has given themself quite a task.
+They must find some way to establish tension and doubt when everyone knows how the story is going to end.

 This can be easily confused with several tropes.
 It Was His Sled deals with twists or endings that, thanks to their assimilation into popular culture, no longer surprise us although the author originally did not intend for everyone to know the ending.
 How We Got Here and In Medias Res are related, but not identical.
 And movies or shows which, by their predictable nature, indicate how the work ends don't count either: the audience already knows that the good guys will win, that Batman will survive to fight another day, same-bat-time-same-bat-channel, yes.
 But the ending isn't canonically established; theoretically, Adam West could die at the end of an episode, although realistically we know he won't.

 Authors might cheat with this a bit (or a lot), either by having the "ending" shown be context-sensitive and open to an entirely different interpretation as the audience gets to know the set up, or with an outright Twist Ending by having the "end" shown in a How We Got Here like fashion be only the first 10 or 15 minutes, and ending much differently than is likely.

 Or the whole thing isn't about what happens at the end, but how it happens.
 The Whodunnit becomes a Howdunnit, and so on.